hms-dbmi/docker-images/deployments/irct/README.md

 - _localdb.yml_ deploys a local MySQL database container with a corresponding named volume for data persistence

-- _dev.yml_ deploys the PIC-SURE stack with debug ports open
+- _dev.yml_ deploys the PIC-SURE stack with debug ports open for enable remote debugging

 - _prod.yml_ deploys the production PIC-SURE stack